Financing options provided in partnership with Prosper

 Power washing can be done on almost any surface and is a great way to keep things like your driveway, siding, decks and patios looking almost brand new on a yearly basis.
-However, its a common misconception that power washing yields the same result as pressure washing or vice versa.
-Before you consider investing in either, be sure you know the difference between the two and how they apply to common areas of the home.
+However, it's a common misconception that power washing yields the same result as pressure washing or vice versa.
+Before you consider spending between $183 and $379 on either, be sure you know the difference between the two and how they apply to common areas of the home.

 Temperature: Power washing is hot water, which allows it to get rid of stains and particularly difficult items like dirt, grime, mold, fungus and so on.